Acquisition of the Werner Nekes Collection

 The collection offers the unique opportunity to study visual cultures since early modern times.
 It allows the exploration and mediation not only of the prehistory of film, but also of the history of viewing and audiovisual perception to a previously unattained historical depth.

 Part of the collection is a library with a total of 5,550 books.
 It includes printed works dating back to the 15th century.
-The spectrum ranges from instruction manuals, brochures and handbooks to historical research literature as well as illustrated and luxury volumes.
+The spectrum ranges from instruction manuals, brochures and handbooks to historical research literature and illustrated and luxury volumes.
 In addition to exceptional and rare copies, the library also includes more recent research literature.
 The graphic arts collection of the Werner Nekes Collection (15,500 objects) includes high-quality prints (often entire series and sets, for example of peep show views), commercial art and optical games of all kinds (photographs, hand shadows, postcards, etchings, engravings, lithographs, posters, distorted images, anamorphoses).
 Among the approximately 2,400 optical apparatuses are peep-boxes, magic lanterns with a large collection of magic lantern images, phantasmagorias, perspective and shadow theaters, as well as optical toys and early film equipment up to the first mass-produced television set from 1926 in a wide range.

 The Exotic Dancer, Clam Shell Mutoscope Reel, around 1900